 Although I hadn't really thought too much about it before, I decided to try a solo record.
 I began to write some songs with Brad.
 The ideas came quickly and soon we had several songs.
 We brought them to Tom to see what he thought.
 To my surprise he asked to produce the record.
 I had hoped he would say he had an interest in using the songs for a Boston record.
 Brad and I felt that the record label would not allow Tom to produce a solo record when they were waiting for another Boston record.
 We continued writing.
 It was at this time I met Fran Cosmo through a crew member.
 He contributed several songs and lead vocals to the record.
 It was the beginning of a long relationship.
 The record was done in 6 months and released in 9 months.
 I felt I still had enough time to promote it and still be in the year long time frame.
 When the album was released the label ran an ad campaign that said "millions of people have heard his guitar, we would like to introduce you to its owner".
 Tom felt as though they were promoting me as the "force" behind Boston and was furious.
 I suppose the fact that both Sib and Brad appeared on it, made Boston comparisons inevitable.
 Looking back with 20/20 hindsight,I probably would have handled things differently.
 The album was pulled, and Tom and my relationship suffered.

 In January 1980 Tom called a group meeting and asked me to leave the band.
 I felt as though I had no support in the band and I needed to leave.
 The band thought I wanted out.
-In recent months Tom Scholz and I have been in touch again after more than 20 years.
+Tom Scholz and I were briefly in touch after more than 20 years.
 I think the most difficult part for me has been realizing that if I had taken the time to cool off and gotten back in touch, things might have turned out differently.

 In 1985 Fran Cosmo and I hitched up again and began Orion the Hunter.
 We enlisted Bruce Smith, a bass player that Fran had been working with, along with former Heart drummer Michael DeRosier.
 I had met Michael on the road at one of the many shows we did with Heart.
 Keyboardist Brian Maes rounded out the band when it was time to tour.
 We recorded a record for CBS, toured opening for Aerosmith on their Back in the saddle tour, and had a video on MTV.
 The band didn't have the success we had expected and when it came time to follow up with a new record, the band folded.
 It was back to the drawing board again.